stephanyed/convert-data-into-single-unit/README.md

 Each factory used different units to measure their water usage, such as cubic meters (m³), gallons (gal), CCF (hundred cubic feet), and liters.

 ## Benefits:
 Instead of MS Excel formulas, Power Query is used for data transformation.
-Wth this data transformation:
+With this data transformation:
 - file size is reduced
 - accidental edits to the code/formulas is avoided.